 For Loop

-loop is a versatile and commonly used loop construct in programming.
+The for loop is a versatile and commonly used loop construct in programming.
 It is often referred to as a counted loop because it is designed to repeat a block of code a fixed number of times.
 The syntax is slightly more complex than other loops, but it provides clear control over the loop's execution.

 Syntax